-The Audio Interface tab (Figure 7) allows configuration of the audio digital data interface to the TLV320AlC3105.
+The Audio Interface tab (Figure 7) allows configuration of the audio digital data interface to the TLV320AIC3101.

-The interface mode may be selected using the Transfer Mode control-selecting either I2S mode, DSP mode, or Right- or Left-Justified modes.
-Word length can be selected using the Word Length control, and the bit clock rate can also be selected using the Bit Clock rate control.
-The Data Word Offset, used in TDM mode (see the AlC3105 data sheet) can also be selected on this tab.
+The interface mode can be selected using the Transfer Mode control-selecting either I2S mode, DSP mode, or Right- or Left-Justified modes.
+Word length can be selected using the Word Length control, and the bit clock rate also can be selected using the Bit Clock rate control.
+The Data Word Offset, used in TDM mode (see the TLV320AlC3101 data sheet, SLAS520) also can be selected on this tab.

-Along the bottom of this tab are controls for choosing the BLCK and WCLK as being either inputs or outputs.
+Along the bottom of this tab are controls for choosing the BLCK and WCLK as either inputs or outputs.
 With the codec configured in Slave mode, both the BCLK and WCLK are set to inputs.
 If the codec is in Master mode, then BCLK and WCLK are configured as outputs.
-Additionally, two buttons provide the options for placing the DOUT line in a 3-state mode when there is not valid data and transmitting BLCK and WCLK when the codec is powered down.
+Additionally, two buttons provide the options for placing the DOUT line in a 3-state output mode when there is no valid data and transmitting BLCK and WCLK when the codec is powered down.

-Re-sync of the audio bus is enabled using the controls in the lower right corner of this screen.
-Re-sync is done if the group delay changes by more than $\pm FS/4$ for the ADC or DAC sample rates (see the $\frac{TLV320AlC3105}{D}$ data sheet).
-The channels can be soft muted when doing the re-sync if the Soft Mute button is enabled.
+Re-synchronization (labeled ReSync on the tab) of the audio bus is enabled using the controls in the lower right corner of this screen.
+Re-synchronization is done if the group delay changes by more than ±FS/4 for the ADC or DAC sample rates (see the TLV320AlC3101 data sheet).
+The channels can be soft-muted when doing re-synchronization if the Soft Mute button is enabled.